qlient-org/python-qlient-core/docs/introduction.md

 ### Creating the user type

+First things first, we have to set up everything related to the strawberry schema.

-Let's start by creating a simple type we can query and mutate.
+Let's start by creating a simple `User` type we can query and mutate.

 ```python
 import strawberry  # must be installed separately